About the Program

 A comprehensive oral examination covering forest management is taken after completion of course work and approval of the professional paper.
 Primary emphasis will be on work done in the period of residence, but students should also be prepared to demonstrate mastery of the general field of forestry.

-For more information on the Master of Forestry degree, please contact Lyn Rivera, the forestry graduate adviser.
+For more information on the Master of Forestry degree, please contact Ryann A. Madden, the forestry graduate advisor.